 Located near the south end of India’s Arabian Sea coast in the state of Kerala is the city of Varkala.
 A northern suburb of the state capital, Thiruvananthapuram (Trivandrum), Varkala is a commercial and industrial center and a tourism hotspot.
-Known for its wide, picturesque beach lined with stunning, cliffs, Varkala is a southern Indian paradise.
-Because of this, there are countless things to see, do, and eat in Varkala, Kerala, India.
+Known for its wide, picturesque black sand beach lined with stunning, cliffs, Varkala is a southern Indian paradise.
+Because of this, there are countless things to see, do, and eat in Varkala, Kerala, South India.

 While Varkala’s beach and cliffs are its main attraction, they are by no means the only points of interest in town.
 The city, which gives off the feel of a hippie or rasta town, is also home to stunning, ancient temples.
 Shoppers will delight in the retail therapy opportunities along the promenade.
-Visiting foodies will be in heaven trying authentic Kerala food in town.
+Visiting foodies will be in heaven trying authentic Kerala food in Varkala town.

 In other words, don’t make the mistake of only seeing the beach.
-Instead, spend at least 48 hours in town, set aside a few hours to visit the beach, and then use the rest of your time to see the many other things this fantastic city has to offer.
+Instead, spend at least 48 hours in town, set aside a few hours to visit the beach town, and then use the rest of your time to see the many other things this fantastic city has to offer.
 These are the top things to see, do, and eat in Varkala, Kerala, India.

 The crown jewel of Varkala is, of course, Varkala Beach.
 Also known as Papanasam Beach, this gorgeous stretch of sand is the city’s main attraction.
-It’s also one of the most beautiful natural attractions I’ve ever seen while traveling through the country.
+It’s also one of the most natural beauty attractions I’ve ever seen while traveling through the country.
 The beach can be reached by descending a set of stairs that lead from the boardwalk atop its famous cliffs to the sand below.

 While most beaches are best enjoyed by looking out at the water, the opposite is true here.
 Instead, walk to the water’s edge and turn to look back toward the cliffs to admire their beauty.
 The cliffs get rougher and more jagged as you follow the beach.
-The Varkala Cliffs are the only place along the otherwise flat Kerala coast where cliffs meet the Arabian Sea.
+The Varkala Cliffs are the only place along the otherwise flat Kerala coast where north cliff meet the Arabian Sea.
 As such a unique geological feature, the cliffs were named a geo-heritage site by the Geological Survey of India in 2015.
 They’re a can’t-miss when you visit Varkala!